 Utica University is a community, and every member of our community shares responsibility for its continued well being.

 As a Utica University Student, you have the right to expect a campus environment that supports your learning and personal growth.
 At the same time, we expect that you will be guided by the values that we deem fundamental to our mission - values such as integrity, respect for others, and a commitment to intellectual and personal growth in a diverse community.
 These values are reflected in the Student Rights and Responsibilities and Code of Student Conduct sections of Utica University’s student handbook.
 The Utica University catalog includes additional information regarding issues of academic integrity.

 Q: What is the Code of Student Conduct?

-The Utica College Code of Student Conduct details what is expected of you as a member of the Utica College community.
+The Utica University Code of Student Conduct details what is expected of you as a member of the Utica University community.
 It also outlines behaviors that are in conflict with those expectations and with the values of this institution.
 The Code of Student Conduct may be found in its entirety online at www.utica.edu/handbook and on this website under the Code of Student Conduct.
 In brief, we expect that you will:

 - Act responsibly and respectfully in your relationships and interactions with others.

 - Act with integrity in your academic work and as you participate in other activities.